vircadia/vircadia-docs-sphinx/docs/source/release-notes/2020-2-0-Asteria.md

 * GitHub actions initial work. (#16401)
 * Switching Windows builds over to a self-hosted runner. (#16582)
-* GitHub Actions workflow cleanup
+* GitHub Actions workflow clean-up.
     - Add step to clear out working directory before starting build
     - Change "find" path for symbol packaging in hopes of fixing that error. (#16584)
 * Add apt-update step to refresh the apt repository index for Linux builds. (#16575)